Harbord streetcar line: Last years

 Surface routes were modified or created to serve former Harbord stops.
 The 72 Pape bus covered the route from Pape Street to Gerrard Street.
-The Dundas streetcar (today 505 Dundas) was extended onto Dundas Street East and then north on Broadview Avenue to Broadview station.
-Harbord Street was covered by the 94 Wellesley bus which connected to Ossington station.
+The Dundas streetcar (505 Dundas) was extended onto Dundas Street East and then north on Broadview Avenue to Broadview station.
+Harbord Street was covered by the 94 Wellesley bus, which connected to Ossington station.
 Various bus routes evolved to cover the Harbord route north of Bloor Street.

 Lipton Loop

-The Lipton Loop went into service on October 23, 1927, being used by the now defunct College streetcar as well as by the Sunday Harbord streetcar service.
-The loop was located at the north-east corner of Pape Avenue and Lipton Avenue, one block north of Danforth Avenue.
+The Lipton Loop went into service on October 23, 1927, being used by the now-defunct College streetcar as well as by the Sunday Harbord streetcar service.
+The loop was located at the northeast corner of Pape Avenue and Lipton Avenue, one block north of Danforth Avenue.
 The loop ran counter-clockwise.

 A bus service was established north on Pape Avenue from the Lipton Loop.
 This service was meant to be temporary.
 The Township of East York initially paved only the outside lanes, leaving the inside lanes unpaved for future streetcar tracks.
 When the Lipton Loop was built, there the intention to extend the streetcar tracks further north on Pape Avenue, over the Leaside Bridge into the Leaside industrial area via Millwood Road.
 For this purpose, the Leaside Bridge was built reinforced with extra steel to carry streetcar traffic.
 Also, there were short stubs for a double track extension at the north end of Lipton Loop.
 No further construction occurred because of Great Depression.

 Circa 1962, the Lipton Loop had to be modified to accommodate construction of Pape station on the Bloor–Danforth subway line.
 Streetcars entered the old loop via Lipton Avenue and ran counter-clockwise exiting near the south side of the building at 749 Pape Avenue.
 The new loop was slightly to the north of the old loop.
 Streetcars entered from Pape Avenue on the south side of the aforementioned building, turned through a lane on the east side of the building and exited on Gertrude Place to return to Pape Avenue.